List of When Life Gives You Tangerines characters: Yang Geum-myeong

-Yang Geum-myeong (born 1968) is the eldest and only daughter of Ae-sun and Gwan-sik, born when her mother and father were 18 and 19 years old, respectively.
-Her name, Geum-myeong, literally means "gold", symbolising that she is her parents' "gold medal."
-She is also the main narrative voice of When Life Gives You Tangerines, with each episode structured around her thoughts in her 50s.

-Geum-myeong resembles her mother, Ae-sun, in appearance but slightly differs in personality, often speaking harshly at her affectionate parents.
-Her emotional struggles appear to stem from a unique sadness, distinct from her parents'.
-The loss of her sibling Dong-myeong likely left her with buried guilt.
-She finds solace in academic achievements, which bring moments of brightness to her parents.
+Yang Geum-myeong (born 1968) is the eldest and only daughter of Ae-sun and Gwan-sik, born when her parents were 18 and 19 years old, respectively.
+Her name, Geum-myeong, literally means "gold," symbolizing her status as her parents' "gold medal."
+She serves as the primary narrator of the series When Life Gives You Tangerines, with each episode structured around her reflections in her 50s.
+While Geum-myeong resembles her mother in appearance, her personality is distinct; she is often portrayed as speaking harshly to her affectionate parents.
+Her emotional struggles stem from the loss of her sibling, Dong-myeong, which left her with significant suppressed guilt.
+Throughout her youth, she found solace in academic achievement, viewed as a way to bring pride and joy to her family.

-Upon entering Seoul National University, Geum-myeong faces new challenges.
-The pressures of city life, economic disparities with her lover, and loneliness in a foreign environment in Japan weigh heavily on her.
-As the eldest daughter, she carries a heavy burden and eventually breaks down emotionally.
-Yet, her desire to live well is deeply rooted in her love for her family, revealing the depth of her character.
+After enrolling at Seoul National University, Geum-myeong faced significant challenges, including the pressures of urban life and economic disparities with her romantic partner Park Young-beom.
 Her family made great sacrifices for her education; her parents even sold their house to send her on a student exchange programme to University of Tokyo in Tokyo, Japan.
-Upon her return, she rented a room in Bongcheon-dong and worked part-time at Cannes Theatre while completing her studies.
-She later found employment at Daewoo and planned to marry her first love, Park Young-beom.
-However, their relationship ended due to opposition from his mother.
+Upon returning to Korea, she lived in a rented room in Bongcheon-dong.
+An acquaintance, Park Chung-seop, recommended her for a part-time work at the Cannes Theatre.
+After graduation, she eventually secured employment at Daewoo and planned to marry her first love, Park Young-beom, the relationship ended due to opposition from his mother.

-She lost her job during the IMF crisis.
-While job hunting, she decided to attend a farewell film screening at Cannes Theatre, which was closing down.
-That same night, she reconnected with an old friend, Park Chung-seop, whom she eventually married a year later.

-After having her daughter Sae-bom in 2001, Geum-myeong started her own business and became a successful early tech entrepreneur.
-She launched an online lecture business aimed at making education accessible to people like her mother, who missed out on college due to factors such as social class and geography.
-She also purchased and renovated Ae-sun's mother's old home, which the family had sold to fund her education.
+Geum-myeong lost her job during the 1997 Asian financial crisis.
+While job hunting, she attended a farewell screening at the closing Cannes Theatre, where she reconnected with an old friend, Park Chung-seop.
+The two married a year later and had a daughter, Sae-bom, in 2001.
+Geum-myeong later became a successful early tech entrepreneur.
+She launched an online lecture platform designed to make education accessible to individuals who, like her mother, were unable to attend college due to social or geographical barriers.
+Following her professional success, she purchased and renovated her grandmother's former home, which her parents had previously sold to fund her tuition.

 The character was portrayed by IU as Yang Geum-myeong, Lee A-ra as child Geum-myeong (10–12 years old), Ahn Tae-rin as child Geum-myeong (7–10 years old), and Shin Chae-rin as child Geum-myeong (4–7 years old).